Experience the famous switchbacks and dramatic scenery of the Devil's Nose

 This iconic rail journey aboard the Tren Crucero is one of the best ways to travel from Quito to Guayaquil and allows you to get out and explore some of Ecuador's charming smaller towns at a leisurely pace.

-Journeys follow a set, four-day route traveling from Quito to Guayaquil or the other way around, making a number of stops along the way to appreciate the culinary, cultural, scenic and historical diversity of this small yet exhilarating country.
-Pass through the spectacular Avenue of the Volcanoes, meet the last ice harvester in Urbina, shop until you drop at colorful indigenous markets and descend the infamous Devil's Nose.
+Journeys follow a set, four-day route travelling from Quito to Guayaquil or the other way around, making a number of stops along the way to appreciate the culinary, cultural, scenic and historical diversity of this small yet exhilarating country.
+Pass through the spectacular Avenue of the Volcanoes, meet the last ice harvester in Urbina, shop until you drop at colourful indigenous markets and descend the infamous Devil's Nose.